top of page

 ###

-Voice For Us Disclaimer: This story is sourced from the press release provided to Voice For Us by the Pulaski County Sheriff’s Office.
+Voice For Us Disclaimer: This story is sourced from press releases and information provided to Voice For Us by the DeSoto County Sheriff's Office.
 Please note that details may be removed or new information added should updates become available.

 For more animal cruelty stories, please click here.
 Thank you!